Here are things to do in Rockport-Fulton with kids to keep everyone happy!

 Take A Scenic Hike On Tule Creek Hike And Bike Trail

-Capture The Bent Oak Trees
+Capture The Beauty Of The Bent Oak Trees

 The bent oaks are one of my favorite features of Rockport-Fulton.
 These beautiful trees line the streets and highways.
 The trees are unique, with the grass below decorated with myriad wildflowers.